dracor-org/dracor-frontend/public/doc/dracor-moments.md

 # DraCor Moments

 Explore photos of our community actively participating in DraCor events and projects.
-Unless otherwise noted, all photos are released under the CC0 license.
+Unless otherwise noted, all photos are released under the [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/).

 #### Göttingen, 17 June 2015